bchh325/trading-site/README.md

   on React client

 [^8]: A completely separate API Gateway endpoint and Lambda function was used.
 This is the only endpoint that does not have <br>
-  an Authorizer attached and the separate Lambda function limits the AWS services that can be accessed.
+  an authorizer attached and the separate Lambda function limits the AWS services that can be accessed.